kluchey/OMG/pages/MTH1W 3 Dice Games.md

 		- Rules:
 			- Teams work under a time limit to solve a problem correctly.
 A correct solution within the time limit makes the team safe.
 An incorrect solution does nothing.
 			- The first team to solve a problem correctly under the time limit will choose **two** groups to knockout.
 			- Groups that are knocked out can re-enter the battle by solving any future problem correctly within the time limit.
-If they have the first correct solution, they get to knockout **three**
+If a knocked out team have the first correct solution, they get to knockout **four** groups.
-			-
+			- The game ends when one group is remaining or by reaching the last 5 minutes of class -